List of Bungo Stray Dogs episodes

-The anime series television Bungo Stray Dogs focuses on individuals who are gifted with supernatural powers and use them for different purposes including holding a business, solving mysteries, and carrying out missions assigned by the mafia.
+The Bungo Stray Dogs anime television series focuses on individuals who are gifted with supernatural powers and use them for different purposes including holding a business, solving mysteries, and carrying out missions assigned by the mafia.
 The story mainly follows the members of the "Armed Detective Agency" and their everyday lives.
 It is produced by Bones was directed by Takuya Igarashi and written by Yōji Enokido.
 Nobuhiro Arai and Hiroshi Kanno served as the chief animation directors, while the former also served as character designer along with Ryō Hirata.